YaoChiehYao/Genomics_Sequence_Alignment/README.md

-# Genomics_Sequence_Assembly
+# Genomics_Sequence_Alignment
 ## Description:
-Write an algorithm for assembling reads from scratch, visualize the read density of contigs, and evaluate the sequencing method by normalizing the density plot.
+Write an algorithm for aligning reads from scratch, visualize the read density of contigs, and evaluate the sequencing method by normalizing the density plot.